emjun/tisane/tisane/INFERENCE.md

 Rule 2: Causal ancestors (underlying variable): For each IV in the query, identify their conceptual parents.
 For these conceptual parents, identify their conceptual ancestors.
 Repeat recursively until there is a set of conceptual ancestors to the original IVs in the query that do not have any parents.
 Add these root variables to the set of candidate main effects.
 >>> We only look at causal relationships in this step because we are interested in potentially underlying confounding factors that exert causal influence on one or more of the specified independent variables.

 Rule 3: Raise potential overlooked, possible confounding, raise potential issues with multicollinearity: For each IV in the query, check if another variable (V1) is _associated with_ the IV.
-If V1 also causes or is associated with the DV in the query, add V1 to the set of candidate main effects. [one level, directly]
+If V1 also causes or is associated with the DV in the query, add V1 to the set of candidate main effects. [one level, directly, not recursive]
+# To discuss: Should this be recursive?
+# Related: The same graph is constructed with the same statements regardless of query -- what we would expect

 Rule 4: Raise potential overlooked, possible confounding, raise potential issues with multicollinearity, confounding: For each IV in the query, check if another variable (V1) causes it.
 If V1 also causes or is associated with the DV in the query,  add V1 to the set of candidate main effects. [one level, directly] --> # To discuss: Should we do this for all ancestors, not just parent?